ANHD-NYC-CODE/anhd-council-backend/README.md

 1) ssh into the server
 2) open a shell into the container - `sudo docker exec -it app /bin/bash`
 3) open a django shell - `python manage.py shell`

+# Adding new async tasks

+You can load tasks with `python manage.py loaddata tasks` But you'll need to delete all the existing tasks in the database.
+Go to the admin site / Periodic Tasks to delete.